Decoding the spin: How to tell the difference between a waterspout and a tornado

 "Gustnadoes" form at the head of a gust front and are just swirls of dust and/or debris from strong winds that race out ahead of a thunderstorm’s intense downdraft.
 They do not connect to cloud bases and do not have a traditional condensation funnel.

-On the other hand, dust devils ironically form in fair weather on sunny and hot days with somewhat calm winds.
+On the other hand, dust devils typically form in fair weather on sunny and hot days with light winds.

-Intense heating along the ground causes a vast difference in temperature within a few hundred feet of the ground, causing the heated air to shoot upward with light surface winds providing some spin.
+Intense heating along the ground causes a vast difference in temperature within a few hundred feet.
+The heated air, now quite buoyant, will shoot upward, with surface winds providing some spin.

 Dust devils usually only last a few minutes and have low enough wind speeds to rarely cause damage.

-And perhaps the most apocalyptic version of the swirl beside a tornado would be fire whirls — which are essentially dust devils caused by fire.
+Perhaps the most apocalyptic version of a funnel beside a tornado would be fire whirls — which are similar to dust devils but driven by heat from a wildfire.

-The rising air from the wildfire’s intense heat creates a column of flames that rise towards the sky.
+The rising air from the wildfire’s intense heat creates a column of hot air and flames that rise towards the sky, and like dust devils, winds along the surface can provide the spin.

 NOAA researchers say the most favorable condition for fire whirlwinds is over a fire near the top of a steep slope with strong winds over the ridge top.